Silly Marketers: SEO is for Kids

 *

-Many marketers just don’t get it.
-Either they are plain ignorant, silly or worse.
-Usually I’m not bashing anybody.
+Either they are ignorant, silly or worse.

-Yet sometimes a post makes me think that we are still in 2003.
 As if social media were something completely new and nobody knew how to deal with them.

 Viral content and link baits exist since 2004 and prevail or rather are already outdated in some cases for years.

-Many people by now sense the too obvious attempts to generate traffic by sheer force.
-Content asking to go viral too much is everywhere.
+Many people by now sense the too obvious attempts to generate traffic.

-First off we know that traffic is not the only measurement to look at in SEO.
+First off we know that traffic is not the only measurement to look at in SEO:

 I’ve been popular on all kinds of social sites and know that the numbers are not everything.
-In some cases visitors just come over to witness how much of an idiot you are.

-They arrive to bash you in comments.
 In other cases you get plenty of slightly interested “traffic” that moves on faster than you can look.

 The main problem is not only the focus on the visitors but it’s SEO on social media itself.

 What’s the difference between obsolete SEO and SEO of the 2nd generation though?
-It’s the mindset and thus the approach to the community.

-A SEO of the 1.0 kind won’t contribute anything of value to a community.
-He will only reap fruits he hasn’t sown on social media.
+A SEO of the 1.0 kind won’t contribute anything useful to a community.

-Conventional SEO is still largely parasitical.
 Black hat SEOs are the locusts eating up everything and destroying the plantation.

 White hat SEOs just take a small part of the crop, but they still come and take away something that’s not theirs.